 - Lori Allen and Dan Voss, 1997.
 “Mentoring Pairs Experts with Novices to Promote Growth,” from Chapter 12 of Ethics in Technical Communication: Shades of Gray, John Wiley and Sons.
 Excerpt available from Dan Voss.

 - Larry Ambrose, 1998.
 A Mentor’s Companion, Perrone-Ambrose Associates, Ltd.; available at https://www.amazon.com/exec/obidos/ASIN/0967008301/qid%3D1060128446/sr%3D11-1/ref%3Dsr%5F11%5F1/102-0052852-1936917.

 - Gail Lippincott and Dan Voss, 2001.
 “Leveraging Resources: How an STC Chapter Can Support Education in Its Community and Professional Development for Its Members,” see section titled “Instituting Mentoring Programs, Technical Communication, Vol. 48, No. 4, November, 2001, pp. 449-464 (mentoring section, pp. 457-458), Leveraging Resources.

 - Rita W. Peterson, 1989.
 Officials Mentoring Handbook, available at https://www.usatf.org/groups/officials/files/resources/officials-training/officials-mentoring-handbook.pdf.

 - Society for Technical Communication, 2002.
 Guidelines for Mentoring Programs, AD-109-02.

 - Bonnie Spivey and Dan Voss, 2003.
-Bridging the Gap Between Industry and Academe: Orlando Chapter and UCF Launch Mentoring Program, in Orlando Chapter’s Memo to Members, July/August, 2003.
+Bridging the Gap Between Industry and Academe: Orlando Chapter and UCF Launch Mentoring Program, in Florida Chapter’s Memo to Members, July/August, 2003.